monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/plugins/plugin-development.md

 Explaining the details of localizing is outside the scope of this article.
 But if you look at any of the [sample repos](#samples) you may notice they all have `./Resources` folders and the [plugin ledger](https://github.com/monkeypaste/ledger) has a `./Cultures` folder too.

 It's not necessary to follow the sample's localization conventions but *you can* with your `manifest.json`.
-Just realize the root level `manifest.json` is basically an invariant version and *all* languages you want to support will need their own `./Resources/manifest.<culture-code>.json` file.
+The neutral language is English(en-US) and the root level `manifest.json` should be the neutral manifest. *All* languages you want to support will need their **own** `./Resources/manifest.<culture-code>.json` file.

 ##### Packaging
 Your release needs to be a zip file where the contents is your plugins container **folder** *not* the **contents** of the folder.
 The name can be whatever you want.